-- Demonstrates ability to function within the structure of organizations and service delivery systems, as a member of a team and of an agency. - ➤ Demonstrates application of effective workload management strategies in completing all professional and academic responsibilities and activities. - Responds in a timely and appropriate manner to communication from faculty, supervisors, field instruction personnel, team members, and client systems.

-Critical Thinking and Decision-Making Abilities Standard: Individual reasoning reflects a comprehensive analysis that distinguishes fact from inference; conclusions are grounded in relevant data, information, and evidence.

-- Demonstrates ability to gather, assess, analyze information to reach well-reasoned conclusions and/or resolutions; to think open-mindedly about alternative viewpoints, recognizing underlying assumptions, implications, and practical consequences of various perspectives. - ➤ Demonstrates the ability to identify and incorporate classroom learning in assessments and interventions with client systems. - ➤ Demonstrates ability to engage in reflective thinking to overcome personal beliefs rooted in prejudices, sweeping generalizations, stereotypes, and oversimplifications.

-Communication Skills Standard: All verbal, nonverbal, and written communication exchanges are in accordance with professional standards.

-- > Speaks with dignity, respect, and cultural sensitivity to peers, client systems, faculty, staff, advisors, supervisors, agency personnel, and field instructors. - Shows skill in building rapport and engagement, applying principles of sound communication. - Demonstrates empathic and attending skills in interactions. - Demonstrates mastery of the English language in written form in keeping with University proficiency requirements. - Prepares written products that reflect mastery of the conventions of written English in clarity, accuracy, completeness, as well as evidence of correct grammar and syntax, proper diction, accurate reasoning, and APA formatting. - Follows agency guidelines for recordkeeping.
+Demonstrates ability to function within the structure of organizations and service delivery systems, as a member of a team and of an agency.
+Demonstrates application of effective workload management strategies in completing all professional and academic responsibilities and activities.
+Responds in a timely and appropriate manner to communication from faculty, supervisors, field instruction personnel, team members, and client systems. compr al Thinking and Decision-Making Abilities Standard: Individual reasoning reflects a rehensive analysis that distinguishes fact from inference; conclusions are grounded in the data, information, and evidence.
+Essent ial Student Behavior: Demonstrates ability to gather, assess, analyze information to reach well-reasoned conclusions and/or resolutions; to think open-mindedly about alternative viewpoints, recognizing underlying assumptions, implications, and practical consequences of various perspectives.
+Demonstrates the ability to identify and incorporate classroom learning in assessments and interventions with client systems.
+Demonstrates ability to engage in reflective thinking to overcome personal beliefs rooted in prejudices, sweeping generalizations, stereotypes, and oversimplifications. nunication Skills Standard: All verbal, nonverbal, and written communication exchanges accordance with professional standards.
+Essent ial Student Behavior: Speaks with dignity, respect, and cultural sensitivity to peers, client systems, faculty, staff, advisors, supervisors, agency personnel, and field instructors.
+Shows skill in building rapport and engagement, applying principles of sound communication.
+Demonstrates empathic and attending skills in interactions.
+Demonstrates mastery of the English language in written form in keeping with University proficiency requirements.
+Prepares written products that reflect mastery of the conventions of written English in clarity, accuracy, completeness, as well as evidence of correct grammar and syntax, proper diction, accurate reasoning, and APA formatting.
+Follows agency guidelines for recordkeeping.
+Gradu ation Requirements Graduation results when the Graduate College verifies a student's degree requirements have been f fulfilled through the graduation application approval process.

-Graduation Requirements

-Graduation results when the Graduate College verifies a student's degree requirements have been fulfilled through the graduation application approval process.
 Before the university grants a graduate degree or graduate certificate, the Graduate College must verify that the student has met: